syenasweta/syzygy/README.md

 # Syzygy

 Syzygy,the mechanical keyboard with sixty six switches, no keycap stabilizer required.
+Build by Syenasweta a.k.a.
+Nashrullah Ali Fauzi.

 ## Keyboard Layout